dunstontc/learn-go/code/Kernighan/tgpl/notes/05-Functions.md

       body
   }
 ```
-The parameter list specifies the names and types of the function’s *parameters*, which are the local variables whose values or *arguments* are supplied by the caller.
+The parameter list specifies the names and types of the function's *parameters*, which are the local variables whose values or *arguments* are supplied by the caller.
 The result list specifies the types of the values that the function returns.
 If the function returns one unnamed result or no results at all, parentheses are optional and usually omitted.
 Leaving off the result list entirely declares a function that does not return any value and is called only for its effects.
 In the hypot function,
 ```go
   func hypot(x, y float64) float64 {
       return math.Sqrt(x*x + y*y)